sanjorgek/turingMachine/README.md

 # Turing Machine Model
-An implementation of Turing Machine and Automaton for langiaje theory
+An implementation of Turing Machine and Automaton for language theory

 ## Models
 ### Finite Automaton